 I actually became friends with a local Uber driver after I got into his car one day.
 He brought me to his favourite food place in Singapore and even bought me a meal.
 It’s amazing how you can become friends with strangers in a new place.
 We still talk!

 Any last pieces of wisdom you gained from your trip you want to share?

 A close friend I made in Singapore, who was from Los Angeles originally, really inspired me.
 We talked about how the focus in university shouldn’t be on our GPA, but instead on learning, improving ourselves, meeting different people, and expanding our interests.
 We should focus on areas other than just “I’m here, I have to study all the time.”

 Now I’m back at UBC and I’m thinking about if I’m actually learning something from the lectures, or if I am just trying to get a good grade.
 Everyone has to decide what they’re actually here for.

 For me, I’m not just here to get a “good” GPA and to get a good job.
 It’s for my life.
 It’s about learning something I didn’t know.
 Going to Singapore really helped me realize that.

 A big thanks to Dragon for sharing his story and advice!

-For more info, visit the international experience page to search study abroad opportunities by faculty.
+For more info, visit the international experience page to search for study abroad opportunities.